bailey27/cppcryptfs/INSTALL.md

 [how to start an elevated command prompt screenshot](/screenshots/cmd_as_administrator.png?raw=true")

-Whether or not you are using git, everything will go easier if you put everything in C:\git, e.g.
+Whether or not you are using git, everything will go easier if you put everything in c:\git.

 First, make the c:\\git directory, cd to it, clone the OpenSSL source code from github, and cd to the openssl directory which is created by git.